MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 > Microsoft owned Standard connectors are exempt from being marked as **Blocked** and can only be classified as **Business** or **Non-Business**.
 If Microsoft adds any new connectors that are not blockable and if the DLP policy’s default group setting is **Blocked**, then these connectors will be automatically marked as **Non-Business** instead of **Blocked**.

 ## Policy scope
 Data policies can be created at both the tenant and environment level.
-While tenant admins have the permissions to create tenant-level policies, environment admins have the permissions to create environment-level policies.
+While tenant admins have the permissions to create tenant-level policies, Environment Admins have the permissions to create environment-level policies.

 ### Tenant-level policies
 Tenant admins can define three different types of scopes for tenant level data policies.